Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Generalized TSP cases

-Another variant with industrial utility is the traveling politician problem, which deals with states that have several cities each and you have to visit exactly one city in each state.
-This can be abstracted as a graph with $N$ nodes of different $M$ classes so that we have to visit one node of each class.
-Its industrial utility includes the more optimal cutting of types of sheets of paper from a larger sheet.
+Another variant with industrial utility is the group-constrained TSP, also known here as the traveling politician problem, which deals with states that have several cities each and you have to visit exactly one city in each state.
+This can be abstracted as a graph with $N$ nodes of different $M$ classes, so that we have to visit one node of each class.
+Its industrial utility includes the more efficient cutting of types of sheets of paper from a larger sheet.